FREE TRIAL UPGRADE!

 • Finally, take close-range pictures that focus on deficiencies and damage.

 Other disadvantages to photos include: they may be distorted, and they do not show actual distances.
-For this reason, sketches of the accident scene should be used in parallel with photos.
+For this reason, sketches of the incident scene should be used in parallel with photos.

 Sketching the scene

-Sketches are drawings made at an accident scene that provide detailed information about the accident.
-Sketches are helpful because they can be used later in the final accident investigation analysis and report.
+Sketches are drawings made at an incident scene that provide detailed information about the incident.
+Sketches are helpful because they can be used later in the final incident investigation analysis and report.

 Taking notes

-• Taking good notes is vital to assembling the final accident report.
+• Taking good notes is vital to assembling the final incident report.

-Accident investigation notes are a record of the facts surrounding an accident that contain information about what people have witnessed.
-Writing good notes helps develop the final accident investigation report.
+Incident investigation notes are a record of the facts surrounding an incident that contain information about what people have witnessed.
+Writing good notes helps develop the final incident investigation report.

 Who: